-2.4.5 High voltage tools
+3.4.5 A challenge: high-voltage generation

-A review of the high-voltage components has been done: however, the topic of efficient high voltage sources is not covered in most of the publications, apart from [Xiao et al., 2013].
-High voltage design for ultrasound has been a particular point of interest.
-The ideal requirements for a good High Voltage design would be to have a small footprint, low consumption, settable level between 0 to 90V, ideally with another source for 0 to -90V, for bipolar pulses, usually for current supply of 25-30mA.
-Early designs [Brown and Lockwood, 2002] managed 350V pulses with $50 but this is still a challenge today.
-In addition, few are sharing their designs [Tang and Clement, 2014], even considering existing detailed datasheets (including schematics) [Granata et al., 2020], focusing on flyback and SEPIC configurations.
-Devices such as LM96550 were not considered because of their relative important size.
-From the open-source literature, first designs came with a RECOM device, expensive, but with a full 0 - 120V range.
-Then the NMT0572SC, providing 24, 48 and 72V rails, and the LT3494 with a rail up to 39V.
-Other alternatives were considered , namely the MAX668 (going from O to 150V), MAX1856 between -80V and -24V, a MIC3172 design, using an HV9150 to reach up to 200V or a MAX15031 up to 80V.
-The DRV8662 family also has been used to provide rails for up to 105V.
-Clipping devices (MD0100 [Li et al., 2014, Sharma, 2015], MMBD4148/MMBD3004 [Chu, ]) allow to clipping the signal on the receive path to protect it.
+High-voltage components were also reviewed, however, the topic of efficient high-voltage sources is not considered in most publications, apart from [Xiao et al., 2013].
+High-voltage design for ultrasound has been a particular point of interest.
+The ideal requirements for a good high-voltage design would involve developing a unit with a small footprint, low consumption, and settable levels between 0 to 90V – ideally with another source for 0 to -90V for bipolar pulses – which would usually function with a current supply of 25-30mA.
+Early designs [Brown and Lockwood, 2002] achieved 350V pulses with $50 but finding a working design is still a challenge today.
+In addition, only few researchers are sharing their designs [Tang and Clement, 2014], even considering existing detailed datasheets provided by manufacturers [Granata et al., 2020].
+Devices such as the LM96550 were not considered in this review because of their relative important physical size.
+In the open-source literature, designs used of an expensive RECOM device, providing a 0 - 120V range, or a NMT0572SC, providing 24, 48 and 72V rails, as well as the LT3494 with a rail up to 39V.
+Other alternatives were considered , namely the MAX668 (which operates from O to 150V), MAX1856 (between -80V and -24V), an MIC3172 design, using an HV9150 to reach up to 200V, or a MAX15031 of up to 80V.
+The DRV8662 family, including the DRV2700, also has been used to provide rails for up to 105V.
+Older devices were seen using integrated devices, such as the PICO 5SM250S DC-DC.
+Clipping devices (MD0100 [Li et al., 2014, Sharma, 2015], MMBD4148/MMBD3004 [Chu, ]) allow clipping of the signal on the receive path to protect it.

-Electrical impedance matching [Sharma, 2015] can be used to also improve the level of energy transmitted to the transducer, especially with low-cost VNAs (eg the 40$ NanoVNA, usable on MHz-range transducers) - interesting developments [Garcia-Rodriguez et al., 2010, Wei et al., 2020] can be used for improving overall SNR.
+In order to optimize power consumption, electrical impedance matching [Rathod, 2019] has to be used to improve the level of energy transmitted to the transducer, especially with low-cost vector network analyzer (VNAs), like the 40$ NanoVNA, usable in MHz-range transducers), which has allowed for some interesting developments [Garcia-Rodriguez et al., 2010, Wei et al., 2020] and can be used for improving the overall signal-to-noise ratio.

-2.4.6 Materials choice
+3.4.6 Considerations when choosing acoustic materials

-On most mechanical designs, an acoustic window is needed to seal the scanner head from the external medium, while minimizing signal loss.
-The first mechanical scanners used water-baths [Schueler et al., 1984] as an intermediate between the transducers and the subject.
-A material regularly used is TPX (polymethylpentene), used for example on an hand-held high frequency ultrasound scanner [Erickson et al., 2001], stating a two-way loss due to the acoustic window of approximately 0.02 dB over a frequency range of 32 to 50 MHz.
-TPX is also used as an acoustic window on a bimorph design [Brown et al., 2013], in which the 45MHz element is located inside a 3D printed probe, allowing for scans at 100Hz.
-Alternatively, [Qiu et al., 2020] uses an acoustic window made from polydimethylsiloxane (PDMS) to minimize the reflection and attenuation during the ultrasound transmission.
+In most mechanical designs, an acoustic window, made of a material transparent to acoustic waves, is needed to seal the scanner mobile head from the external medium while minimizing signal loss.
+The first mechanical scanners used water-baths as an intermediate between the transducers and the subject [Schueler et al., 1984].
+A material regularly used for this is polymethylpentene (TPX), which can be used for example on hand-held high-frequency ultrasound scanners [Erickson et al., 2001, Brown et al., 2013].
+Alternatively, [Qiu et al., 2020] uses an acoustic window made from polydimethylsiloxane (PDMS) to minimize reflection and attenuation during the ultrasound transmission.

-Acoustically interesting materials can also be used.
-For example polyimide [Xu et al., 2008, Lei Sun et al., 2008] can be used in phantoms as well as sealant silicones [Lorenzo et al., 2009] mimicking soft tissues.
-Agar and gelatin are used on temporary phantoms [Vogt and Ermert, 2005, Chun et al., 2015], where graphite powder reproduces tissue scattering.
-Alternatively, for a good device-patient coupling, polyvinyl alcohol or polyurethane, as well as polyvinylidene fluoride (PVDF) can be considered [Sikdar et al., 2014].
+More common materials can also be used.
+For example, polyimide can be used in ultrasound phantoms (reference imaging targets) [Xu et al., 2008, Lei Sun et al., 2008], as well as sealant silicones [Lorenzo et al., 2009] that mimic soft tissues.
+Polyvinyl alcohol or polyurethane, in additon to polyvinylidene fluoride (PVDF), have been be considered [Sikdar et al., 2014] for device-patient acoustic coupling.
+Agar and gelatin are used on temporary phantoms [Vogt and Ermert, 2005, Chun et al., 2015], where graphite powder reproduces tissue scattering, with no concrete application for the design of devices per se.